 4. Solving for Afterlife

-When I say we are position going into the end of life what I really mean is we are life going into the end of life.
+When I say we are position going into the end of life what I mean is we are life going into the end of life.
 The emotional content of lifetime, in its entirety, is what comes out of the birth machine at the end of life as illustrated below:

 Afterlife is an explosion of life.
 Life transitions from the smallest possible thing (location) to the largest possible thing (universe throughout time).
 An explosion of awareness of infinite magnitude happens at the moment life ends.
 Infinite magnitude means that life explodes to become everything.
 Afterlife includes everything and everybody.